Tax Alerts

 Taxpayers may elect to deduct state and local general sales and use taxes in lieu of deducting state and local income taxes for 2010 and 2011.
 Before Congress passed the 2010 Tax Relief Act (Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010), the sales tax deduction was not available for the 2010 tax year.
 However, the 2010 Tax Relief Act retroactively extends the sales tax deduction for 2010 and also makes it available for the 2011 tax year.

 Although individual income tax returns don't have to be filed until April 15, taxpayers who file early get their refunds a lot sooner.
-The IRS begins accepting returns in January but does not starting processing returns until February.
+The IRS begins accepting returns in January but does not start processing returns until February.
 Determining whether to file early depends on various personal and financial considerations.
-Filing early to somehow fly under the IRS's audit radar, however, has been ruled out by experts as a viable strategy.
+Filing early to somehow fly under the IRS's audit radar, however, has been ruled out long ago by experts as a viable strategy.

 In 2011, millions of employees will receive a significant boost in their take-home pay as a result of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (2010 Tax Relief Act) enacted December 17.
 In addition to maintaining the current lower individual income tax rates, the 2010 Tax Relief Act reduces the employee's share of the OASDI portion of Social Security two percentage points, from 6.2 percent to 4.2 percent, for wages earned during the 2011 calendar year, up to the taxable wage base of $106,800.
 Many workers can expect to see an average tax savings of more than $1,000 as a result of this payroll tax cut.
 Moreover, the payroll tax reduction is available to all wage earners irrespective of income level, with no phaseout.
 In effect, individuals earning at or above the OASDI cap of $106,800 will receive $2,136 in tax savings in 2011.